-The more preferable draft rule made by the Commission is attached to and published with this draft rule determination.
+The more preferable final rule made by the Commission is published with this final rule determination.

-Having regard to the issues raised in the rule change request and during consultation, the Commission is satisfied that the more preferable draft rule to implement DMIA will, or is likely to, better contribute to the achievement of the NEO.
+Having regard to the issues raised in the rule change request and during consultation, the Commission is satisfied that the more preferable final rule to implement DMIA will, or is likely to, better contribute to the achievement of the NEO.

-A range of views were expressed in submissions, but most stakeholders were not convinced of the benefits to consumers of introducing both the DMIA and DMIS.
+A range of views were expressed in submissions, but most stakeholders were not convinced of the benefits to consumers of introducing the DMIS in particular.
 The Commission accepts ENA's view that networks may face upfront, transitional costs to develop their ability to utilise non-network options.
 But we disagree on the best mechanisms to incentivise efficient non-network solutions.